nds-org/developer-tutorial/README.md

-# NDS Labs Developer Tutorial
+# Labs Workbench: Hack Day Tutorial
 This repository contains several tutorials describing how to use the Labs Workbench UI to:
 * Test drive and compare [prefab applications](https://nationaldataservice.atlassian.net/wiki/display/NDSC/NDS+Labs+Services)
 * Develop, build, test, and publish new prefab applications in the form of [Docker images](https://hub.docker.com/)